NASA-IMPACT/hls-foundation-sagemaker/README.md

 ![Run space](images/updated-instance-config.png)

 # Steps to Train (Parts of these steps are also available in the [fine-tuning notebook](notebooks/hls-fm-finteuning.ipynb)):
-1. Clone this repository `git clone https://github.com/nasa-impact/hls-foundation-sagemaker.git`
-a.
-Open new terminal
-b.
-Install git lfs:

-`sudo apt update;sudo apt-get install git-lfs; git lfs install`
+1. a.
+Open a new terminal and run the following command to install git lfs `sudo apt update;sudo apt-get install git-lfs; git lfs install`

-c.
+1. b.
 Clone this repository

 `git clone https://github.com/nasa-impact/hls-foundation-sagemaker.git`.